19hours/sg-statutes/Acts/Land Titles Act.md

 (ii) the withdrawal of a writ of execution or an order of court;

-(c) for the cancellation of a writ of execution; or
+(c) for the cancellation of a writ of execution or order of court; or

+[Act 8 of 2014 wef 15/08/2014]

 (d) for such other purpose as may be prescribed.

 [10/2003]

-### Execution of instruments by corporations
+### Execution of instruments by corporations, etc.

-58\.—(1) Subject to subsection (4), in favour of purchasers, an instrument dealing with registered land shall be deemed to have been duly executed by a corporation aggregate if the seal of the corporation is affixed thereto in the presence of and attested by its secretary or other permanent officer, and by a member of the board of directors, council or other governing body of the corporation.
+58\.—(1) Subject to subsection (4), in favour of purchasers, an instrument dealing with registered land shall be deemed to have been duly executed by a corporation or a limited liability partnership if the seal of the corporation or limited liability partnership is affixed thereto in the presence of and attested by —

+(a) in the case of the corporation (other than a limited liability partnership), its secretary or other permanent officer, and a member of its board of directors, council or other governing body; or

+(b) in the case of the limited liability partnership, its partner, manager or an attorney appointed in that behalf by the limited liability partnership.

+[Act 8 of 2014 wef 15/08/2014]

+(2) Where a seal purporting to be the seal of a corporation or a limited liability partnership appears to have been affixed to an instrument in accordance with subsection (1), the instrument shall be deemed to have been executed in accordance with the requirements of this section.

+[Act 8 of 2014 wef 15/08/2014]

+(3) Any mode of execution or attestation authorised by law or by practice or by the written law, charter, memorandum or articles, deed of settlement or other instrument constituting the corporation or the limited liability partnership or regulating the affairs thereof shall, in addition to the modes authorised by this section, be effectual as if this section had not been enacted.

+[Act 8 of 2014 wef 15/08/2014]

+(4) Where an instrument dealing with land (whether registered or unregistered) is an electronic instrument, it shall be deemed to have been duly executed by a corporation or a limited liability partnership aggregate if it is executed in such manner and form as may be approved by the Registrar.

 [10/2003]

-(2) Where a seal purporting to be the seal of a corporation appears to have been affixed to an instrument in accordance with subsection (1), the instrument shall be deemed to have been executed in accordance with the requirements of this section.

-(3) Any mode of execution or attestation authorised by law or by practice or by the written law, charter, memorandum or articles, deed of settlement or other instrument constituting the corporation or regulating the affairs thereof shall, in addition to the modes authorised by this section, be effectual as if this section had not been enacted.

-(4) Where an instrument dealing with land (whether registered or unregistered) is an electronic instrument, it shall be deemed to have been duly executed by a corporation aggregate if it is executed in such manner and form as may be approved by the Registrar.

-[10/2003]
+[Act 8 of 2014 wef 15/08/2014]

 ### Certificate of correctness